Alek Thomas Player Props: Diamondbacks vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals have a 4.52 team ERA that ranks 22nd among all league pitching staffs.
+- The Cardinals' 4.51 team ERA ranks 22nd among all MLB pitching staffs.

-- Cardinals pitchers combine to give up the fewest home runs in baseball (97 total, one per game).
+- Cardinals pitchers combine to surrender 97 home runs (one per game), the fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.